-The US government through the USAID Power Africa programme supports the development of the energy sector through credit enhancements, grants, technical assistance and investment promotion efforts.
+Furthermore, the US government through the USAID Power Africa programme supports the development of the energy sector through credit enhancements, grants, technical assistance and investment promotion efforts.
 To date, over US$700,000 in grants has been awarded to entrepreneurs for innovative, off-grid energy projects in Nigeria.

 ii Key trends in the Nigerian renewable energy market

 The following are recent trends in the renewable energy market over the past couple of years.

 Increasing access to power via renewable energy solutions